-Andrew Shirvell, the ousted Michigan assistant attorney general, has been denied access to unemployment benefits following a ruling by the Michigan appeals court.
-In 2010 the Michigan attorney general's office fired Shirvell for waging a homophobic personal campaign against Chris Armstrong, a gay college student at the University of Michigan.
-In addition to demonstrating on campus, Shirvell ran a blog, the Chris Armstrong Watch, where he accused Armstrong of being a Nazi as well as a recruiter for ‘the cult that is homosexuality.'
+In 2010 the Michigan attorney general's office fired Shirvell for waging a homophobic personal campaign against Armstrong.
+In addition to harassing Armstrong at public demonstrations on campus, Shirvell ran a blog called the Chris Armstrong Watch which accused Armstrong of being a Nazi as well as a recruiter for ‘the cult that is homosexuality.'